Easy Apple Crumble

 Transfer apple layer to prepared baking dish.

-Bake for 45 to 50 minutes, until the apples are soft and bubbly and the top is golden brown.
-(Note: If using a dish that is smaller than 8x8 you will have a deeper layer of apples, so add 5 to 10 minutes to the bake time.)
+Bake for 45 to 55 minutes, until the apples are soft and bubbly and the top is golden brown.
+(Note: If using a dish that is smaller than 8x8 you will have a deeper layer of apples; add 5 to 10 minutes to the bake time.)

 Let cool for 5 minutes before spooning into bowls.

-Serve crumble on its own or top with vanilla ice cream!
+Serve crumble on its own or top with vanilla ice cream and / or whipped cream.

 Use rolled / old-fashioned oats.
 Quick-cook or instant oats will work, but won’t give the topping the same texture as rolled oats.